Kehvarl/roguelike-tutorial-cl/docs/part-6.md

 ```
 No new concepts here, but this is the core of our entire new composition system.

+### The Fighter Component: HP, Attack, and Defense
 Next up we will define the first component we'll actually use:
 ```lisp
 (defclass fighter (component)